-Put simple it means you cannot make prosciutto di Parma in Germany, using German methods and then still call it Prosciutto di Parma, no matter how tasty or similar the product is.
+Put simply it means you cannot make prosciutto di Parma in Germany, using German methods, and then still call it Prosciutto di Parma, no matter how tasty or similar the product is.

 - You can use smaller chicken breasts or tenders of about 125 g/ 4.4 oz or larger chicken breast, which you will have to halve, in order to make them smaller and to get 4 portions out of 2 large breasts.
 I halved mine, they were really large.